dataloop-ai/dtlpy-documentation/tutorials/model_management/advance/model_metrics/chapter.md

 This tutorial will walk you through how to upload metrics from model training via the SDK.

-NOTE: The models in our library already using and uploading metrics.
+NOTE: The models in our marketplace already using and uploading metrics.

 The Dataloop entities required are:
  - dl.Package